No passwords, No popups, No AI, No cost:

 architect/product designer/regulator - Bellevue Washington, United States

 A. Hi again Mike.
-"Zinc chromate" is unfortunately a loose phrase.
-Some say it refers to the zinc chromate paint/primer [affil links] that was once popular, whereas others will say it means zinc electroplating followed by a chromate conversion coating (zinc electroplating is virtually always chromate conversion coated).
+"Zinc chromate" is an ambiguous phrase.
+Some say it refers to the zinc chromate primer this on Amazon (affil link)] paint that was once popular, whereas others will say it means zinc electroplating followed by a chromate conversion coating (zinc electroplating is virtually always chromate conversion coated).

 The steel and cast iron innards of automobile engines don't rust -- because oil is not corrosive.
 Zinc electroplating with a chromate conversion coating is probably suitable for parts that are not exposed to the moisture and salt air, but they won't last if they are exposed.